Azure-Samples/java-microservices-aks-lab/install.md

 git config --global user.name "<your-full-name>"
 ```

-To get started, follow the following steps:
+To get started, either use the above button, which will open up this repository in a remote container, or follow the below step by step instructions:

 1. Navigate to the [GitHub repository of this lab](https://github.com/Azure-Samples/java-microservices-aks-lab) and select **Fork**.